Skip to content

 {tz}Time Zone IDAustralia/Sydney

-If your format string contains {HH} (12-hour clock) but lacks a {mer} or {MER} token, Tempo will automatically append {mer} to the end of the last time component to ensure the time remains unambiguous.
+If your format string contains {h12} (12-hour clock) but lacks a {mer} token, Tempo will automatically append a {mer} token with the same modifiers as the {h12} token after the last time component to ensure the time remains unambiguous.

 typescript